 Dr. Miller shared the story of a former cardiologist colleague of his who passed away from a heart attack in his mid-50s.
 The stress that accompanied a new, more demanding job on the other side of the world was too much for his heart to handle and ultimately took his life decades too soon.

-So, what can we do?
+Other than making sure that there are pieces of medical equipment like Heartsine Samaritan defibrillators in public spaces to utilize should anyone suffer from a heart attack, what else can we do?
 What are some simple and effective things we can do to help heal our heart?
 Here are three tips Dr. Miller shared:

 1) Add Mind-Body Exercises to Your Daily Routine

 Research has shown us that these exercises down-regulate our body’s pro-inflammatory genes, which is exactly what we want to happen!
 Taking time for ourselves can be challenging, as we may feel selfish, but if we want to be well, self-care is non-negotiable.
 Here are some ideas for mind-heart exercises to try:

 - Meditate.
 Try the Headspace or Calm apps on your phone.
 They are great guides!

 - Practice yoga.
 My favorite YouTube channel for yoga is Yoga with Adriene.